CppMicroServices/rfcs/text/0000-async-work-service.md

 Given that compendium services which want to use this service will need to have a fallback if the service is not present means that a default implementation of the service needs to ship with CppMicroServices **OR** each compendium service needs a way to execute work asynchronously that doesn't involve using this service interface.

 Limitations of using template classes and functions in service interfaces.
 The service interface cannot leverage the full expressiveness of C++ templates.
+Templates cannot be used for the API as that requires compile time knowledge.
+Returning a value type other than `void` in the `std::future` requires a template wrapper class defined in the service interface header.

 ## Alternatives